Skip to content

 Documented service use case for credential verification The use case should be achievable within the bounds of the sandbox.

 Legal entity registered in Germany According to eIDAS, organizations must register in the country where they are established (Art.
 5b(1)).
+This is not a requirement for joining the sandbox, but it is for entering production.

 Designated operational contact The Orchestrator requires a single point of contact with respect to RP operations.